Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

 # Configuring Email related features

-Alfresco repository can interact with users through emails i different ways.
+Alfresco repository can interact with users through emails in different ways.
 Below we describe how to enable and configure the 3 main email features Alfresco
 offers: